-The first deals with solid-state systems that involve the creation and manipulation of coherent quantum information (for sensing, computing or communication).
-Single-photon emitters and optically-active spin systems have emerged as powerful platforms for this because they can be initialized, manipulated and read out remotely with light; they can store quantum information in the long-lived spin degree-of-freedom; and they can serve as sensitive sensors at nanometer length scales.
+The first prong, qubit discovery, deals with the discovery of solid-state systems that allow us to create coherent quantum information for sensing, computing or communication.
+Single-photon emitters and optically active spin systems have emerged as powerful platforms for this because they can be initialized, manipulated, and read out remotely with light; they can store quantum information in the long-lived spin degree-of-freedom; and they can serve as sensitive sensors at nanometer length scales.

-These systems can take the physical form of defects or dopants in a host matrix or of semiconducting particles, which are nanostructured for quantum confinement; either way, these systems are intrinsically nanoscale in nature, and their development will benefit immensely from the strategic deployment of nanoscience experimental and theoretical methodologies, expertise and instrumentation.
-We hope—through our own science and the user science CNM enables—to further the fundamental science leading to the creation, storage, manipulation and entanglement of quanta of information using these nanoscale solid-state systems.
+These systems can take the physical form of defects or dopants in a host matrix or of semiconducting particles, which are nanostructured for quantum confinement; either way, these systems are intrinsically nanoscale in nature, and their development will benefit immensely from the strategic deployment of nanoscience experimental and theoretical methodologies, expertise, and instrumentation.

 These studies include the fundamentals of spin, single-photon, phonon and magnon dynamics; sub-wavelength light localization; topological materials; and the creation and manipulation of dopants and defects in materials for quantum coherence and entanglement.
 These phenomena comprise the underlying science for any practical quantum system (computing, sensing or communication) and the building blocks for qubit transduction schemes, quantum memories, and information transport.